vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The tradition of the four pupils of Lagud ¯ .i

-By the middle of the sixth century the city of Kanauj seems to have emerged as the capital of the rising dynasty of the Maukharis under its king ¯Iśānavarman.
+By the middle of the sixth century the city of Kanauj seems to have emerged as the capital of the rising dynasty of the Maukharis under its king Īśānavarman.
 1 This town, in the Sanskrit tradition named Kānyakubja/ Kanyakubja, is known from the Skandapurāṇa, and from this text only, as the seat of one of the Pāśupata lineages.

 The Skandapurāṇa (SPS 167.123–29) informs us that the fourth pupil of Lāguḍi was a brahmacārin who came from a distinguished family in the (Land of the) Kurus.
 2 He received initiation in Kanyakubja and, as implied by SPS 167.130, established the fourth lineage of Pāśupata teachers there.
 Lāguḍi bestowed on him (and the other three pupils) ‘His own doctrine’ (and) yoga.3